cidelab/cidelab/README.md

 - 👋 Hi, I’m @cidelab
 - 👀 I’m interested in artificial intelligence to make sustainable buildings.
-- 🌱 I’m currently learning Threejs
+- 🌱 I’m currently working in Laga library
-- 💞️ I’m looking to collaborate on Any project to design sustainable designs
+- 💞️ I’m looking to collaborate on any project to bring sustainability strategies to architectural design
 - 📫 How to reach me cdb@designemergente.com

 <!---